yuloklee/Dash-Bot/README.md

  A script to ease the process of creating Door Dash accounts.

 ## Note
 This script was made purely for educational purposes.
-Please use at your own risk.
+It may not work as intended, please use at your own risk.

 ## Build Instructions